iclr-blogposts/2024/_posts/2024-05-07-truthful-llm.md

 ## Introduction

 The increasing use of Large Language Models(LLMs) in real-world scenarios offers intriguing potential, but it also introduces novel risks.
 These risks include inaccuracies like hallucinations, reasoning error, sycophancy.
-The risks can become a grave issues in situations where correctness is essential.
-Recent research directions show that internal representation of LLMs can contain interpretable directions which causally affect the model’s generated text.
+The risks can become a grave issue in situations where correctness is essential.

-Inference time intervention(ITI) demonstrates this effect and suggests promising ways to use the model's activation space to improve performance for truthful behaviour.
+Recent research directions show that often there’s also a  mismatch between the internal representation of the LLMs and the output produced.
+ITI suggests promising ways to use the model's activation space to improve performance for truthful behaviour.

-To give a quick overview, ITI works by recognizing the direction in the activation space linked to truthful statements and subsequently adjusting model activations along that direction during the inference process.
+ITI works by recognizing the direction in the activation space linked to truthful statements and subsequently adjusting model activations along that direction during the inference process.
-Upsides of ITI:
-No finetuning required to increase affinity towards truthfulness ITI uses as few as 40 samples to locate and find truthful heads and directions Minimally invasive.
-Edits the activation for the identified heads After intervention, model can be saved and coupled with any text decoding algorithms to generate responses

 ## Let's brush up on the basics